Skip to main content

-Deploy Optimal Platform on your local machine using Kind (Kubernetes in Docker) for development and testing.
+Deploy Optimal Platform to a local Kubernetes cluster using Kind (Kubernetes in Docker) for development and testing.

 Prerequisites